ruby-grape/grape-swagger/README.md

 <a name="overriding-param-type" />
-#### Overriding param type
+#### Overriding parameter type

-You can override paramType in POST|PUT methods to query, using the documentation hash.
+You can override paramType, using the documentation hash.
+See [parameter object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#parameter-object) for available types.

 ```ruby
 params do